 1. Helps you get things done.

 When you’ve got several projects running simultaneously, it’s easy to lose track of what needs to be done at certain dates and times.
 These apps can help you accomplish your tasks and ensuring that nothing gets left undone and overdue.
+(Check out this roundup of the best apps to improve your productivity.)

 2. Helps you keep track of your life.